juliangoacher/understruct/README.md

 ## Forward dependencies

 It's not always possible to organize services so that all dependencies are backwards directed, so _understruct_ provides a mechanism for a service to request a dependency on a service in a higher layer which hasn't been instantiated yet.
 This can be done using the `onServiceBind` method on the backbone instance.
 A service or factory function can call the method, passing it the name of a required service, together with a callback function which will be invoked when the service becomes available.
 The dependent service can then use the callback to resolve its dependency.
-The callback will also work if the named service has already been bound when `onServiceBound` is called.
+The callback will also work if the named service has already been bound when `onServiceBind` is called.

 Note that when instantiating a service with forward dependencies that, by necessity, the service's factory function must return the service instance in an incomplete state - i.e. without all its dependencies resolved.